orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation.rst

 -  for Windows platform (10 or higher)

--  for MacOS X

-Other binaries can be available as packages (OSGeo packages, Debian/Ubuntu packages, OpenSuse packages), however be advised that they may not be up-to-date nor delivered with full features.
+Other binaries can be available as packages (OSGeo packages, Debian/Ubuntu packages), however be advised that they may not be up-to-date nor delivered with full features.
 If you want to build from source or if we don’t provide packages for your system, information is available in the :ref:`compilingfromsource` section.